mozilla-b2g/fxos-certsuite/docs/setupusage.rst

 Known Issues
 ------------

+* Bug 1110545 - the 'apps' webapi tests are disabled because they time out
-* Bug 1026259 - web-platform tests sometimes lose wifi connection
+* Bug 1116878 - the 'bluetooth' webapi tests fail with "app = null"
+* Bug 1086171 - the web-platform-tests are disabled